A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Results

 After cleaning, REGALADE demonstrates consistently higher completeness compared to GLADE+, even within the local Universe.
 Contaminants present in GLADE+ artificially inflate its completeness estimate by up to approximately 10\% out to distances of about 1000 Mpc.
 In contrast, REGALADE maintains greater than 90\% completeness out to roughly 360 Mpc.

-The primary source of missed galaxies lies behind the Galactic Plane, as completeness increases to nearly 100\% when considering only galaxies at Galactic latitudes $|b| > 20^\circ$.
+The primary source of missed galaxies lies behind the Galactic plane, as completeness (in galaxies contributing half of the total $r$-band light) increases to nearly 100\% when considering only galaxies at Galactic latitudes $|b| > 20^\circ$.
 Conversely, in the complementary region ($|b| < 20^\circ$), completeness drops to $\sim$50\% within the 40--360 Mpc distance range.
-This decline underscores the challenges posed by Galactic extinction and source confusion near the Plane.
+This decline underscores the challenges posed by Galactic extinction and source confusion near the plane.

-\textnrml{The bottom panel of Figure \ref{fig:completeness} highlights completeness for galaxies that contribute 90\% of the total luminosity, essentially representing the population of non-dwarf galaxies \textnrml{\citep{Staveley1992MNRAS.258..334S, Driver1999ApJ...526L..69D} }with stellar masses $M_* \gtrsim 3 \times 10^9\,M_\odot$. }Finally, Figure \ref{fig:gsmf} presents the completeness of REGALADE for various stellar mass thresholds, evaluated in separate distance bins.
+The bottom panel of Figure \ref{fig:completeness} highlights completeness for galaxies that contribute 90\% of the total luminosity, essentially representing the population of non-dwarf galaxies \citep{Staveley1992MNRAS.258..334S, Driver1999ApJ...526L..69D} with stellar masses $M_* \gtrsim 3 \times 10^9\,M_\odot$.
+Finally, Figure \ref{fig:gsmf} presents the completeness of REGALADE for various stellar mass thresholds, evaluated in separate distance bins.
 The reference is the galaxy stellar mass function (GSMF) of \citet{Drory2009ApJ...707.1595D} in their most local redshift bin $0.20 <z< 0.50$.
 At the high-mass end, photometric redshift uncertainties can artificially boost the inferred number densities, occasionally yielding completeness values above unity \citep[see][]{Drory2009ApJ...707.1595D}.